djuliannader/RabiModel/README.md

 ## Usage

-For using the code go to the directory move to the folder /src and go to the corresponding file
+For using the code move to the folder /src and go to the corresponding file

 For stationary states, manipulate parameters from input.dat and run as